-- The safety of all of patrons is priority number one!
-These rules are in place to protect all the aquatic center users and staff.
+- The safety of all patrons is priority number one!
+These rules are in place to protect all Aquatic Center users and staff.

-- Children under 7 years old who cannot successfully pass the swim license test must be within arm’s reach of an adult (16 years old or older) and stay in the shallow area of the pool (beach area) during open swim.
+- Children under seven years old who cannot successfully pass the swim license test must be within arm’s reach of an adult (16 years old or older) and stay in the shallow area of the pool (beach area) during open swim.

 - Lifejackets are available for non-swimmers at the pool area entry.
 Those wearing lifejackets must stay in shallow water and within arm’s reach of an adult (16 years old or older).
-Safety of our swimmers is paramount.
+The safety of our swimmers is paramount.

-- Camps, birthday parties, classes and other groups entering the Family or Open Swim time must follow the same policies as previously stated relating to non-swimmers.
-In addition, the maximum an adult can be responsible for is 5 non-swimmers.
+- Camps, birthday parties, classes, and other groups entering the Family or Open Swim time must follow the same policies as previously stated regarding non-swimmers.
+In addition, the maximum an adult can be responsible for is five non-swimmers.

 - No running or horseplay in or about the pool and dressing room areas.

-- Children under the age of 15 must pass a swim license test to be able to use the diving boards, rope swing and the deep end of the facility.
+- Children under the age of 15 must pass a swim license test to use the diving boards, rope swing, and the deep end of the facility.

 - No one with open cuts, sores, diarrhea, or other communicable diseases may use the pool or spa at any time.

-- No pregnant women or anyone with an existing heart condition is allowed in the sauna or spa without a doctor’s note.
+- No pregnant woman or anyone with an existing heart condition is allowed in the sauna or spa without a doctor’s note.

-- Lap swimmers must be at least 8 years old, have level 4 skills and have a swimming license.
+- Lap swimmers must be at least eight years old, have level 4 skills, and have a swimming license.
 All lap swimmers must swim continuously.